TheRoks/therokscom/blog/content/posts/2020/12/advanced-git-commands/index.md

 When you save and close the file, Git will perform the rebase according to your instructions.

 After completing a rebase you'll always have to do a force push to the remote branch.
 This is because you are rewriting existing commits.
-Make sure in your remote repository you can only make force pushes on branches that you own and explicit revoke this permission on public branches.
+Make sure in your remote repository you can only make force pushes on branches that you own and explicitly revoke this permission on public branches.

-VSCode has an extension, GitLens which makes it easier to interactive rebase.
+VSCode has an extension, GitLens which makes it easier to interactively rebase.

 ![GitLens Rebasing](./rebase.gif)

 ### Conflicts

 When working on long running branches, you'll do more than one rebase on your branch.
-To prevent you'll have to resolve the same conflicts over and over again, enabled the git feature: Reuse recorded resolution.
+To prevent you'll have to resolve the same conflicts over and over again, enable the git feature: Reuse recorded resolution.
 This will record and reuse previous conflicts resolutions.

 ```bash
 git config --global rerere.enabled true